A class of count time series models uniting compound Poisson INAR and INGARCH models: Proofs for Section : A new GINARMA model formulation and properties

-We demonstrate that the process $\{X_t, t \in \mathbb{N}_0\}$ from \eqref{eq:L_t}--\eqref{eq:juv_t_v2} is equivalent to the Poisson INGARCH(1, 1) process \eqref{eq:X_t_original}--\eqref{eq:lambda_t}.
-We start by decomposing $C_t, t \in \mathbb{N}_0$ and $E_0$ by when these exposed individuals will become infectious.
-We denote by $C_t^{(i)}$ the number of exposed persons caused by infectives from time $t$ and turning themselves infectious at $t + i$; and by $E^{(i)}_0$ the number of exposed individuals initially in the pool and turning infectious at time $i$ (note that $C_t^{(i)}$ is not to be confused with $C_{t, i}$ from Section \ref{subsec:poissonpq}).
+We start by decomposing $C_t, t \in \mathbb{N}$ and $E_0$ by when these individuals will become infectious, i.e., will transition from $E$ to $X$.
+We denote by $C_t^{(i)}$ the number of exposed persons caused by infectives from time $t$ and turning themselves infectious at $t + i$; and by $E^{(t)}_0$ the number of exposed individuals initially in the pool and turning infectious at time $t$.
 This implies

-for $ t \geq 1$.
-A person contaminated by an infective from time $t$ (entering the exposed pool at time $t + 1$) has a probability of
+for $ t = 1, 2, \dots$.
+A person infected by an infective from time $t$ (i.e., entering the exposed pool at time $t + 1$ via $C_t$) has a probability of

 to become infectious at time $t + i, i = 1, 2, \dots$, and thus be part of $C_t^{(i)}$ (it has to remain in the exposed pool $i - 1$ times and then turn infectious).
-The Poisson splitting property \cite{Kingman1993} then implies that given $X_t$, the $C_t^{(i)}, i =1, 2, \dots$ are independently Poisson distributed,
+The Poisson splitting property \cite{Kingman1993} implies that given $X_t$, the $C_t^{(i)}, i =1, 2, \dots$ are independently Poisson distributed,

 We note that given $X_t$, $C_t^{(i)}$ does not have any impact on the further course of the process $\{X_t\}$ until time $t + i$.
 Also, given $X_t$, $C_t^{(i)}$ is independent of all preceding values $X_{t - 1}, X_{t - 2}, X_0$.
 We can thus extend the condition in the above and write